-An example (see Figure 7) for this procedure would be the amalgamation of two accepted observations on SNR Cas A, and on SNR Tycho, respectively, which will be executed as one observation but with the payload line-of-sight pointing midway at about $(l, b) = (116^\circ, 0^\circ)$ allowing to cover both sources in the same FOV.
-The amalgamation of these targets leads to a simultaneous exposure in a joint, amalgamated, observation.
+An example for this procedure would be the amalgamation of two accepted observations on SNR Cas A, and on SNR Tycho, respectively, which will be executed as one observation but with the payload line-of-sight pointing midway at about $(l, b) = (116^\circ, 0^\circ)$ allowing to cover both sources in the same FOV.
+The amalgamation of these targets leads to a simultaneous exposure in a joint, amalgamated, observation (see Figure 7).
+ToO observations cannot be amalgamated.